 'The Centre of Expertise helps European countries deliver good local and regional governance and promotes European standards and best practice in the field.
-It continuously invests in research and expertise, creates partnerships with national and international actors, develops practical tools
+It continuously invests in research and expertise, creates partnerships with national and international actors, develops practical tools and enlarges its offer of programmes by adapting them to the specific needs of the countries.

 The Centre provides capacity-building programmes and policy and legal advice to local, regional and national authorities, in order to support on-going processes of reform of public administration and local government.
-It is directly connected to the European Committee on Democracy and Governance (CDDG) and therefore has a ready access to high-level government officials from the 47 member States and a reservoir of knowledge.
+It is